Holy Week

 Holy Week liturgies generally attract the largest crowds of the year.
 Many Christian cultures have different traditions such as special liturgies or services, floats, sculptures or live reenactments of Christ's life, his arrest and crucifixion (also called the Lord's Passion or Passion of Jesus); the latter are known as Passion Plays, which are often interdenominational productions.
 In Eastern Rite Churches there are also many means to commemorate the Great Feasts and emphasize the theme of resurrection.
-Many television channels air films related to Holy Week, such as The Passion of the Christ, The Greatest Story Ever Told and The Jesus Film.